-If you choose the first option and later decide to upload your own keystore, we currently offer an option to clear your current Android keystore from our build servers by running
+If you choose the first option when generating the keystore and later decide to upload your own keystore, you can use the option to clear the current Android keystore from Expo's build servers by running the command:

-expo build:android --clear-credentials.
-This is irreversible, so only run this command if you know what you are doing!
+This is irreversible, so only run this command if you have generated your own keystore.

 $ expo build:ios